 Heydar Aliyev International Airport

-For the commission of interior architecture and experiential design for the heydar aliyev international airport in baku, azerbaijan, istanbul-based studio autoban has arranged wood-clad ‘cocoons’ throughout the new terminal’s upper level.
+For the commission of interior architecture and experiential design for the Heydar Aliyev International airport in Baku, Azerbaijan, İstanbul-based studio Autoban has arranged wood-clad ‘cocoons’ throughout the new terminal’s upper level.

-the 16 bulbous-shaped pods are most often enclosed, while some are left open only as a structural framework. they contain a variety of different programs, including two cafés, a champagne and caviar bar, a kids’ play area, a spa and beauty shop, a music and bookstore, and multiple for luggage storage rooms.
+The 16 bulbous-shaped pods are most often enclosed, while some are left open only as a structural framework.
+They contain a variety of different programs, including two cafés, a champagne and caviar bar, a kids play area, a spa and beauty shop, a music and bookstore, and multiple for luggage storage rooms.

-the expressive and curving forms exist as ‘micro-architectures’ among the overall open spatial field, and are blended with their surrounding areas through groups of tables and chairs.
+The expressive and curving forms exist as ‘micro-architectures’ among the overall open spatial field, and are blended with their surrounding areas through groups of tables and chairs.